Growing numbers of over-50s are retiring early, with more than 1.6 million over 50s out of work due to long-term sickness.

 It’s a good idea to write a list of exactly how much you need to cover your monthly costs, and then to tot up how much you have in savings and pensions.
 You’ll also need to think about how long you’re likely to be retired.
 If for example, you’re stopping work at 55, you may have three decades or more in retirement.

 It’s also important to factor how much you’re likely to receive from the State Pension once you reach State Pension retirement age.
-You can find out more about how the State Pension works here.
+You can find out more about the State Pension works in our guide How the State Pensions works.

 How can I track down any lost pension pots?